jeremiecoullon/SGMCMCJax/docs/all_samplers.rst

 BADODAB:
 ^^^^^^^^

-`BADODAB`_ scheme for SGNHT: This splitting scheme is a numerical method to solve NHT.
+`BADODAB`_ scheme for SGNHT: This splitting scheme is a numerical method to solve the NHT equations:

 .. _BADODAB: https://arxiv.org/pdf/1505.06889.pdf